kevinguarnes/HTML-and-CSS-Projects/README.md

 An example homepage for a Movie Theater, styled using Bootstrap 4.
 It incorporates various Bootstrap components such as a navbar, jumbotron, form, cards, and dropdowns.

 ## Acknowledgements
-Special thanks to my instructor and classmates for their support and feedback throughout the course.
+Special thanks to my instructors for their support and feedback throughout the course.